conan-io/conan-io.github.io/_posts/2025-02-05-What-is-your-code-made-of-sboms.markdown

 package in a dependency graph.

 Using this `subgraph` property, you can access the complete dependency subgraph of the current package, which is essential for generating an accurate SBOM.
-The `subgraph` property features a `serialize()`  method that allows you to directly output its contents, making the process both efficient and easy.
+The `subgraph` property includes a `serialize()`  method that allows you to directly output its contents, making the process both efficient and easy.

 Here you can see an easy example of a hook using the `serialize()` method.
 Also, we save the SBOM in the package metadata folder